-A ISA does not arrange group flights. please refer to the resource section/airline resources of the ISA website or to your Online Orientation "The World Awaits" for tips to help you purchase your airline ticket.
-Air travel between program sites, Buenos Aires, Argentina and Lima, Peru, for students participating in the Multi-Country semester programs, is included.
+A ISA does not arrange group flights.
+Please refer to the resource section/airline resources of the ISA website or to your Online Orientation for tips to help you purchase your airline ticket.

 A All students should depart the U.S. on their program start date, which is listed on the ISA website, catalogue and student portal.
 Depending on where you are flying, you will either arrive that same day (i.e. Costa Rica, Dominican Republic, Peru) or the next day (i.e. Asia, Europe, Middle East or North Africa, and most of South America).
 You will receive more detailed flight information guidelines in your student portal.
 If you depart from anywhere other than the U.S., please check with ISA before you confirm your flights.